 Reported LLT Selected

-Diarrhoea and vomiting Diarrhoea
+Diarrhoea

-Diamioea and vomiting Vomiting
+Diarrhoea and vomiting Vomiting

-Wrist fracture due to fall Wrist fracture
+Wrist fracture

-vviist iractare due to faii Fall
+Wrist fracture due to fall Fall

 BRAF gene mutation

 BRAF positive malignant melanoma

 Malignant melanoma

 Exercise medical judgment so that information is not lost when "splitting" a reported term.
 Always check the MedDRA hierarchy above the selected term to be sure it is appropriate for the reported information.